 Now we will return to step 5 where the first 3 paths originally split.
 The second path in my build was for people who signed up with an IP address in a different country.
 They would receive a rejection email explaining our referral program is US-only and would be added to the list of referrals with “No” and the reason for their rejection in the “Approved?” column.

 The third path is for applicants that were using an IP Proxy or gave an invalid phone number.
 They would receive a rejection email with the option to respond if they want this original entry to be deleted so that they could resubmit the form.
 In some rare cases, there have been typos in phone numbers or users always had their VPN on but were still based in the US.

 That's it for the Zap that validates Sign-Ups.

 Now let’s pick things up with the second zap, which validates referrals.
 This is a long one – with all paths combined, there are 56 steps.
-I’ll do my best to describe all of them.
+I’ll do my best to describe the first 10.

 Step 1 will pull data from your intake form, which should include a hidden field to collect IP addresses and a calculation field to pull the referral code from the URL variable, which is IRC in my example.

 Step 2 can optionally filter for leads that are interested in your product and aren’t just inquiring.

 Step 3 is a filter that checks if a referral code is present.